On the Origin of Quantum Uncertainty

 The measurement device's density matrix (\ref{rhom}) is diagonal in its own basis (the ``pointer basis"), which means it can be considered a classical device.
 The joint density matrix of the quantum system and the detector is also diagonal in this basis, but only because we have traced out Alice's measurement device that she used to prepare her states.
-In general, the joint density matrix has off-diagonal terms, that is, it is non-classical~\cite{GlickAdami2020}.
+In general, the joint density matrix of multiple measurement devices has off-diagonal terms, that is, it is non-classical~\cite{GlickAdami2020}.

 Why is perfect quantum cloning impossible?
-At its very heart lies the fact that the entanglement operation (\ref{entangle}) is very different from the copy operation: it is linear, and it leads to a superposition of states.
+At the very heart of this impossibility lies the fact that the entanglement operation (\ref{entangle}) is very different from the copy operation: it is linear, and it leads to a superposition of states.
 As a consequence, the distinction between system and device--what is measured and what is measuring--disappears.
 Fundamentally, system and device are measuring each other: they are one indivisible whole (see Fig.~\ref{qm}).

 Mathematically, the joint system after entanglement ``lives" in an entirely different Hilbert space, one that is twice as large as either the state's or the device's system.
 After the interaction, it takes twice as many bits to specify the final state, and there is just not enough ``room" in the measurement device to describe that joint space: the device simply doesn't have enough bits.
-I will argue here that {\em any} system (classical or quantum) that is forced to respond to a question without having enough bits to encode the answer will respond with some bits of randomness that are a consequence of undecidability.
+I will argue here that {\em any} system (classical or quantum) that is forced to respond to a question without having enough bits to encode the answer will respond with some bits of randomness that are a consequence of logical undecidability.
 To make this connection, let me introduce undecidability more formally.